 People use social media platforms, such as Twitter and Facebook, to share their thoughts and opinions with others.

-Nobody would deny about the fact that they have had the experience of feeling envious of the fun their friends seem to be having.
+Nobody would deny the fact that they have had the experience of feeling envious of the fun their friends seem to be having.
 This might especially be the case if you are sitting at home, feeling bored while everyone else is partying or having a comfortable holiday in the sun.
 So how is it possible that these feelings could be the start of something worse like depression?
 Does it make any sense that using social media actually makes you depressed?

 As per APA (American Psychiatric Association), major depressive disorder (MDD) is a condition characterized by episodes of all-encompassing low mood accompanied by low self-esteem, and loss of interest or pleasure in normally enjoyable activities.